 About National Adoption Month

-This year, National Adoption Month focuses on the importance of identifying permanent families for thousands of 15–18 year olds in foster care who are currently less likely to be adopted, often because of their age, and who all too often age out of the system without a stable place to call home.
-Securing lifelong connections for older youth, legally and emotionally, is a critical component of their future achievement and overall well-being.
-However, talking with youth about adoption or permanency can sometimes be challenging.
+Each year, the initiative focuses its outreach and awareness-raising efforts around a new adoption-related theme.
+For the 2017 National Adoption Month initiative, the theme “Teens Need Families, No Matter What,” highlights the importance of identifying well-prepared and committed families for the thousands of teenagers in foster care.
+Many of these young people are less likely to be adopted, often because of their age, and will too often age out of the system without a stable support system.
+Securing lifelong connections for these teens, legally and emotionally, is an urgent need and critical component of their future achievement and overall well-being.